lotfio/commissions-calculator/README.md

-# Commissions calculator task
+# Commissions calculator
- - Thanks to (without mentioning the name) for this opportunity it was fun.
+- stupid task

 ## Note:
  - Task took more than 4 hours and done mainly on my free time (evenings).